Sheriff: Pastor dead, 2 hurt in shooting at Texas church

 “Our hearts are with the victims and the families of those killed or injured in this terrible tragedy,” he said in a statement.

-It’s unclear exactly when the man entered the church in Starrville, near Winona, about 100 miles (160 kilometers) east of Dallas.
+It’s unclear exactly when Woolen entered the church in Starrville, near Winona, about 100 miles (160 kilometers) east of Dallas.

 Representatives of Starrville Methodist could not be immediately reached for comment.
 Starrville Methodist was built in 1853, according to the Texas State Historical Association.